Skip to Content

 Photos via Shutterstock

-You’ll find King Johns Castle on King’s Island in the heart of Limerick City where it overlooks the River Shannon.
+King Johns Castle sits proudly on King’s Island in the heart of Limerick City, with sweeping views over the River Shannon.

 Similar to Dublin Castle, King John’s is also situated on a site that was home to a Viking settlement.